P3Ngu1nX64/collab.space/Python/Learn Python 3 The Hard Way/Exercises/Exercise 48/language_module.md

 The contents of this exercise will be stored in a project directory entitled `lpthw_ex48`.

-The original unit test file is renamed `tests/lexicon_test.py.old` and the improved unit test is named `tests/lexicon_test.py`.
-To run the old one, simply switch the names.
+The original unit test file is renamed `tests/lexicon_test.old.py` and the improved unit test is named `tests/lexicon_test.py`.
+To run the old one, delete all the `x`s in front of the `test_` functions.